-As the mathematics of curvature took a more controlling position in the later phase, his work began to change.
-The theorizing was governed increasingly by notions a mathematical simplicity and naturalness.
+The remaining years, 1913 to 1915, were devoted to the labored work of correcting and perfecting his draft of 1913.
+As the mathematics of curvature took a more controlling position in the later phases, his work began to change.
+The theorizing was governed increasingly by notions of mathematical simplicity and naturalness.
 When the theory was completed, Einstein's starting point was quite distant.
-It remains a matter of controversy today whether Einstein succeeded in realizing his original ambitions.

 Einstein's first concrete steps on his pathway to general relativity came in 1907 when he was commissioned by Johannes Stark to write a review article on relativity theory for Stark's journal Jahrbuch der Radioaktivitaet und Electronik.
 The exercise was, apparently, quite straightforward.
 In his 1905 theory, Einstein had offered a new account of space and time.
 Since the theories of physics were all set in space and time, physicists needed to be assured that these theories could be maintained; or, if not, shown how they should be adjusted to fit with Einstein's new theory.